 - #11View all Photos#11 in Florence0.4 miles to city centerChurches/Religious Sites, SightseeingTYPE1 to 2 hoursTIME TO SPEND0.4 miles to city centerChurches/Religious Sites, SightseeingTYPE1 to 2 hoursTIME TO SPEND

 Much like London's Tower Bridge, the Ponte Vecchio was built to replace an earlier bridge.
 Once dominated by butchers and bakers, the original bridge was washed away during a flood in the early 14th century.
 When the new Ponte Vecchio was completed, it too was home to local food stores until grand Duke Ferdinand I of the Medici family decided to designate this unadorned bridge the epicenter of the city's gold and jewel trade.
 It has maintained this identity ever since.

-Originally, these beautiful gardens belonged to the Boboli Family; it wasn't until the late 18th century that the gates opened to the public.
-Today, Boboli Gardens (located in the Oltrarno) offers sanctuary from the hustle and bustle of the tourist-trodden city center.
-While you stroll through this extensive green, keep your eyes peeled for the numerous sculptures strategically placed along the paths, like Giambologna's Bathing Venus.
+Originally, these beautiful gardens belonged to the Medici family; it wasn't until the late 18th century that the gates opened to the public.
+Today, Boboli Gardens (located in the Oltrarno behind Pitti Palace) offers sanctuary from the hustle and bustle of the tourist-trodden city center.
+While you stroll through this extensive green, keep your eyes peeled for the numerous sculptures and grottos strategically placed along the paths, like Giambologna's Bathing Venus.
 Also swing by the Isolotto, a large fountain located at the southwestern end of the park.

 Explore More of Florence